petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Search Terms and Interests

 The Search Terms and Interests panels show your visitors' most common search terms and the topics they're interested in, respectively.
-Search terms are collected from the search query parameter in your Site's URL.
+Search terms are collected from the search query parameter in your site's URL.
 Interest topics are derived from the keyword metadata of the pages that visitors view.

+The percentage of searches shows what percent of searches contained that search query term in the given time range.
+The percentage of sessions shows what percent of sessions contained that interest in the given time range.

 ![Commonly used search terms are presented over a period time.](./sites-dashboard/images/05.png)